MCD polls: Kejriwal to announce 10 'guarantees' on Thursday, says Sisodia | Politics

 - India

-Delhi Chief Minister Arvind Kejriwal will on Thursday announce 10 ''guarantees'' for the municipal polls, his deputy Manish Sisodia said on Wednesday.
+Delhi Chief Minister and AAP national convenor Arvind Kejriwal will launch the party's 10 guarantees for MCD polls on Thursday, announced his deputy Manish Sisodia.

-He told reporters that the Aam Aadmi Party leaders held a meeting with Kejriwal, also the party's national convener, earlier in the day to discuss the December 4 elections to the Municipal Corporation of Delhi (MCD).

-''There was a discussion on issues such corruption in MCD during the BJP's tenure, issues of garbage mountains across the national capital and stay animals on Delhi's roads.
-The chief minister will announce 10 guarantees, 'Kejriwal Ki Guarantees', tomorrow,'' he said.
+Kejriwal chaired a crucial meeting on Wednesday with senior MLAs and office-bearers to review the party's preparations for the MCD elections. ''Kejriwal will launch AAP's highly successful 'Kejriwal Ki 10 Guarantee' campaign for MCD elections tomorrow.
+The people of Delhi are actively seeking such a government in MCD that can rid them of BJP's maladministration, corruption, garbage mountains and mismanagement.
+BJP has completely wrecked the MCD from inside, they’ve ruined Delhi, spread garbage all over, every gully-mohalla and park is full of garbage.
+Traders are being harassed and exploited by the BJP.
+The common man can't even build his home unless he pays up to BJP’s mafias,'' Sisodia told reporters after the meeting on Wednesday.

+Talking to reporters, Sisodia said the meeting took note of how ''disastrous'' the 15 year tenure of the BJP has been in the MCD.
+He said they discussed in detail what the party plans to do for the common man of Delhi through the MCD. ''How we can help the traders, the youths and the elderly of Delhi.
+It was decided that CM Arvind Kejriwal will launch AAP's highly successful ‘Kejriwal Ki Guarantee’ campaign for the MCD too.
+Under the campaign, he will announce 10 guarantees aiming to solve the woes of Delhiites.
+Looking at how the public is demanding change in Delhi, how they are eager to break free from the shackles of the BJP, we have made up our minds to go into the elections with full force,'' he added.

-When asked about the party's candidates for the polls, Sisodia said the process to choose them was underway in a professional manner.
+Sisodia was also questioned about the selection of candidates for the MCD polls and he said that all the applications are being dealt with in a very professional manner.

+''We are getting lots of applications seeking candidature in MCD elections.
+We're conducting surveys to assess every application.
+All the applications are being dealt with in a very professional manner after which the list of candidates will be announced,'' he added.

+On Tuesday, AAP MLAs took part in a meeting under Sisodia and state convenor and Minister Gopal Rai ahead of the MCD elections.

 The 250-ward MCD goes to polls on December 4 and the counting of votes will take place on December 7.